 You can also set up a branch condition where a single source state has multiple target states.

-For more information on using transitions, including making them dependent on events, actions or conditions, see Transitions.
+For more information on using transitions, including making them dependent on events or conditions, see Transitions.

 To delete a selected transition, press the delete key or right-click and choose Delete Selected.